Serverless5GC: Private 5G Core Deployment via a Procedure-as-a-Function Architecture: Evaluation

 \textit{UE arrival model:} UERANSIM processes UE state machines sequentially within a single process, limiting the effective registration throughput per instance to 50~UEs/s~\cite{ueransim}.
 To reach the target UE counts (500--1{,}000), multiple UERANSIM instances are launched in batches of 100~UEs, staggered by 30~seconds.
 In the low scenario (100~UEs), a single batch completes within 2\,s.
-In medium, high, and burst scenarios, only the first batch (10--20\% of UEs) arrives within the first 2\,s; the remaining 80--90\% arrive 30--120\,s later.
+In medium, high, and burst scenarios, only the first batch (10--20\% of UEs) arrives within the first 2\,s; the remaining 80--90\% arrive 30--270\,s later (medium/burst: up to 120\,s; high: up to 270\,s).
 This batching structure affects the interpretation of cold-start measurements (Section~\ref{sec:coldstart}).